Key Takeaways

 What is the best e-signature software for accounting firms?

 Accounting firms benefit most from platforms that integrate with their existing tools.
-SuiteFiles integrates directly with Xero and QuickBooks while providing document management alongside unlimited e-signatures.
+SuiteFiles integrates directly with Xero and QuickBooks while providing document management for accountants alongside unlimited e-signatures.
 For firms that only need standalone signing, DocuSign and Zoho Sign both integrate with popular accounting platforms.